gekkedev/eslint-plugin-calm-comments/README.md

 Yelling in an academic sense is when a text is written in all-uppercase, which in most educated contexts is perceived as shouting.
 The rule tries to walk a tight line between tolerating short outbursts or curses while preventing long blocks of uppercase that clearly read like yelling.
-Like any ESLint rule it is opinionated and can cause friction for some developers ¯\\_(ツ)_/¯.
+Like any ESLint rule, it is arbitrary (as are most ESLint rules) and can cause friction for some developers ¯\\_(ツ)_/¯.
 Curse speeches are still possible despite using this linting rule when maintaining [properly-cased and civil, yet *extremely legendary*™️ manners](https://github.com/gco/xee/blob/4fa3a6d609dd72b8493e52a68f316f7a02903276/XeePhotoshopLoader.m#L108).

 #### Abbreviation tradeoff
 Regardless of relevance, short abbreviations of up to four